solid/authorization-panel/proposals/LauncherApp.md

 After installation the Launcher/Admin App gives access to sPhoto to a subfolder structure where Alice stores her Photos.
 The Launcher App initially only signs requests for files in that URL space.

 As Alice grows confident in the quality of the App she extends the permissions by using the Launcher App to edit any photos of members of a particular group by WebID, from which it can find the spaces in which photos are located.
-Whenever access control is required there the sPhoto sends a request to the Launcher App, which signs the tokens if allowed, without bothering Alice for authorization at each point.
+Whenever access change is required there the sPhoto sends a request to the Launcher App, which signs the tokens if allowed, without bothering Alice for authorization at each point.

-We note here that if the Launcher App could control all the web connections (as would have been possible with [Foreign Fetch](https://developers.google.com/web/updates/2016/09/foreign-fetch) this would give it a lot more control.
-Indeed there may be a lot to be gained by giving the Launcher App control over the RDF Quad store of all data found on the web.
+We note here that if the Launcher App could change all the web connections (as would have been possible with [Foreign Fetch](https://developers.google.com/web/updates/2016/09/foreign-fetch) this would give it a lot more change.
+Indeed there may be a lot to be gained by giving the Launcher App change over the RDF Quad store of all data found on the web.
 This would allow the sPhoto to search for any images in the database.
 In order to avoid leakages of information this would require functionality such as [COWL](https://www.w3.org/TR/COWL/) to be present in the browsers (see [COWL issue  80: What is the Status of COWL](https://github.com/w3c/webappsec-cowl/issues/80).

 If ever Alice sPhoto edits a photo outside of the well know space and needs Write Access to an external resource, the Launcher App gives it out but not before asking Alice for permission.

 # Success Criteria

-The Launcher App can be evaluated against the [Success Criteria](https://github.com/solid/authorization-and-access-control-panel) identified by the panel.
+The Launcher App can be evaluated against the [Success Criteria](https://github.com/solid/authorization-and-access-change-panel) identified by the panel.

 #### The system is not abusable